buzzingwires/nqiv/README.md

 Getting nqiv
 ------------

 See the releases for builds.
-Linux builds are provided as AppImages, while Windows builds are provided as .zip archives containing an executable and needed directory.
+GNU Linux builds are provided as AppImages, while Windows 10+ builds are provided as .zip archives containing an executable and needed directory.
 To build nqiv manually, see `DEVELOPMENT.md`

 Run nqiv with `-h` for basic help. nqiv strives to be portable and to not change anything on a system without being explicitly told to.
 Upon running nqiv, it will look for a config file in a default location, and will offer a command (to stderr) to create it if it isn't available.
 Given the graphical emphasis of Windows, `scripts/nqiv_deploy_cfg.bat` is also provided to do this same task with a click.